-Review sessions are provided by a TA's for the DMD courses on Monday and Tuesday evenings throughout both semesters for the DMD courses for all OHS.
+• Review sessions are provided to OHS students by Teaching Assistants for the DMD courses on Monday and Tuesday evenings throughout the Fall and Spring semesters.
 These sessions are optional but strongly encouraged.
-There are also group tutoring sessions offered for Biochemistry and Physiology to help students acclimate to the program.
-Sessions are taught by OHS alumni who are D1 students at BUGSDM.
+There are also group tutoring sessions offered for Biochemistry and Physiology to help students with study skills.
+Sessions are taught by OHS alum who are D1 students at BUGSDM.